wangarimwenda/Mother/README.md

 # Mother
-This is the code for Mother's day?
+This is the code for Mother's day